Freenove/utils/README.md

 * [vclog](vclog/) - A tool to get VideoCore 'assert' or 'msg' logs with optional -f to wait for new logs to arrive.

-**Build Instructions**

-Install the prerequisites with "sudo apt install cmake device-tree-compiler libfdt-dev libgnutls28-dev" - you need at least version 3.10 of cmake.
-Run the following commands to build and install everything, or see the README files in the subdirectories to just build utilities individually:

- - *cmake .*
-    N.B.
-Use *cmake -DBUILD_SHARED_LIBS=1 .* to build the libraries in the subprojects (libdtovl, gpiolib and piolib) as shared (as opposed to static) libraries.
- - *make*
- - *sudo make install*